What Is Respite Care for Seniors? Here Are the Essential Facts You Should Know

 So, how much does respite care cost?
-Here's the median respite care cost per day for various types of providers:6
+Here's the median respite care cost per day for various types of providers, according to Genworth:

 As you can imagine, the costs of respite care can add up quickly.
 And who pays for respite care is not always straightforward.
 But depending on your personal circumstances, several possible sources of assistance are available:

 Original Medicare does not pay for respite care, with one exception.
 If a terminally ill person is in hospice, respite care can be covered by Medicare for up to five days.
 This care typically involves staying in a facility approved by Medicare, such as a long-term care facility or a hospital.

 As of 2019, insurance carriers are able to add respite care to Medicare Advantage plans.
 However, few plans currently include respite care.
 But this could change as carriers adapt to the new rules.

 When it comes to respite care, Medicaid benefits vary by state.
 In many states, people who are eligible for Medicaid may be able to receive respite care through the Home & Community-Based Care Services (HCBS) waivers program.
 Contact your state Medicaid agency to learn more about respite care benefits in your region.